 - Contact the student's roommates and neighbors (residential students only)

-- Contact the student’s faculty or academic advisors
+- Contact the student’s instructors or academic program advisors/program managers

 - Contact any other on-campus or off-campus friends or contacts that are made known

-- Review the student’s network print or email accounts to determine most recent activity
+- Review the student’s network print, email, Moodle, or Workday accounts to determine most recent activity

-- Check a student’s social networking sites such as Facebook, MySpace, and Twitter
+- Check a student’s social networking sites such as Facebook, Instagram, Tik Tok, and Twitter

-If after investigation a student is determined missing for at least 24 hours, the appropriate law enforcement agencies (Oakland Police or San Francisco Police departments) and the student’s emergency contact will be notified within 24 hours of receipt of the report.
+If after investigation a student is determined missing for at least 24 hours, the report will be referred to CCA’s Public Safety Department for notification to the appropriate law enforcement agencies and the student’s emergency contact will be notified within 24 hours of receipt of the report.

 If a student is under age 18 and not an emancipated individual, or has failed to designate an emergency contact, CCA is required to notify a parent or guardian.
 If a student is over age 18, CCA is required to notify the emergency contact the student identified to the college.